The beaches in Barbados are the stuff of legend, but how do you ensure you see the best ones on your trip?

 Sorry, we seem to have drifted off there for a second.
 But you see what we mean!

-But, when you’ve got a Bajan break on the books and want to ensure you’re getting the best beaches for your buck, where do you need to go?
+But, when you’ve got a Bajan break on the books and want to ensure you’re getting the best beaches in Barbados for your buck, where do you need to go?

 Well, fear not, we didn’t get the name Caribbean Warehouse because we love ample storage space.
 No!
 We got it because we know our onions when it comes to the Caribbean.

 Forget being one of the best beaches in Barbados, Crane Beach is one of the finest stretches of coastline in the world.
-Many believe that you must be staying at the incredible Crane Resort to get a spot on this stunning beach, but anyone can take up a lounger.
+Many believe that you must be staying at the incredible Crane Resort to get a spot on this stunning beach, but that’s not the case.
+Anyone can pull up a lounger here.

 Overlooked by dramatic cliffs and surrounded by lush vegetation on the dry side and a coral reef on the submarine side.
-The beach’s pink sands drag tourists from the world over.
+The beach’s pink sands drag tourists in from across the world.

 Taking its name from the large crane which used to occupy the cliffs back in the days when cargo would be lifted from boats in the harbour below.